Yo-Yo auto loan scams

 You can report yo-yo auto loan scams to the Federal Trade Commission (FTC) online or by phone.
 When reporting, you will need to provide personal information to help authorities identify you.
 You can also contact your state attorney general’s office for more assistance.

 To begin, visit the FTC’s online complaint form at reportfraud.ftc.gov.
 Select “Get started now” to get to the form.
 From there select “Auto sale, repair” and the type of problem that best fits.
-You will then be directed to another page where you can provide more information about the scam, including company and the names of people you’ve spoken with.
+You will then be directed to another page where you can provide more information about the scam, including the company and names of people you’ve spoken with.

 Once you submit the complaint, it will be reviewed and assigned to an investigator, who will investigate the scam and potentially contact you to ask for more information.